txwei/ECE183DA-Joint-Lab/Joint Lab 3/README.md

 # Joint Lab 3
-Joint Lab Assignment 3.py contains the coded simulation of Segway and Paperbot, comparing and plotting data from coded and webot simulations.
+joint_lab_assignment_3.py contains the coded simulation of Segway and Paperbot, comparing and plotting data from coded and webot simulations.